Frequently Asked Questions

 Our teachers are all certified language teachers with a minimum of the following qualifications: Bachelor’s degree in teaching Chinese as a foreign language, Prior Chinese language teaching experience.
 We hire teachers not only on their academic merit or professional experience alone but also depending on their character.
 A great teacher is warm, accessible, enthusiastic and caring.

 In the class, our teachers always encourage all students to use Chinese as much as they can to talk with teachers and classmates.
 Only for beginners’ class, if necessary, teachers will use a bit English to explain grammars and sentence structures to help students understand better and more accurate.

-To learn Chinese language well and fast, it’s extremely helpful to interact with as many as Chinese people and understand Chinese culture.
-Here at Omeida we spare no effort to create you the immersion environment, and what’s more, to provide you opportunities to meet and make friends with native Chinese students, and learn as much Chinese culture as possible.
+To learn Chinese successfully, it’s extremely helpful to interact with as many as Chinese people as possible and to understand Chinese culture.
+Here at Omeida, we spare no effort in creating an immersion environment.
+We aim to provide you opportunities to meet and make friends with native Chinese students and learn as much Chinese culture as possible.

 Yes, we provide a free tutoring option for students outside of class called the language partner program.
 This program places Chinese language students into pairs with our native-Chinese students in the English language course, for a daily one-hour sessions (or whatever you and your language partner decide upon).
 During these organized sessions, students will help each other improve in the language that they are studying.

 If the language partner program feels insufficient, then we’d be happy to organize a specialized class for you that guarantee one-on-one lessons at the times that you choose.
 Please contact us for the price for one-on-one specialized course.

 No, the paid lessons are not refundable.

-But we can retain the remaining lessons for you for up to one year.
-From the day you apply for retaining of the lessons, within one year if you are able to come back to take the lessons, we will make relevant arrangement for you.
+But we can retain the remaining lessons for you for up to one year from the day you apply for retaining of the lessons.
+Within one year, if you are able to come back to take the lessons, we will make relevant arrangements for you.

-Yangshuo is a town belongs to Guilin city, which is in South of China.
+Yangshuo is a town near Guilin city, which is in South of China.